fiduswriter/fiduswriter-citation-api-import/README.rst

 -----------
 If you are not a developer and only want to use the plugin skip this part and go directly to Installation section.

-Developers of the plugin should follow this steps instead of the regular Installation:
+Developers of the plugin should follow this steps instead of the regular Installation.
+This installs the plugin as a folder in FidusWriter and can be extended and get debugged similar to main FidusWriter code.

  1. Clone the plugin folder from here to in a directory in your system